libavg/libavg/sphinxdoc/app.rst

                 messages are shown in a different color and are routed to the logger as well.

-        :param acknowledge: A boolean flag to indicate whether the message should remove itself automatically (after timeout has elapsed) or needs to be acknowledged by the user (by clicking / touching on it).
+        :param acknowledge: A flag to indicate whether the message should remove itself automatically (after timeout has elapsed) or needs to be acknowledged by the user (by clicking / touching on it).